Umair-Farooque/Hand-Movement-Prediction-Simulation-Using-Signals-Data-EMG-Signals-/README.md

 # Hand-Movement-Prediction-using-Nina-Pro-dataset
-This project is about training a model which predicts hand movements on basis of EMG signals.

 # Dataset
 We have used dataset of Nina Pro DB1 and DB5 for movements prediction.
 You can find all the information about the dataset from this website